 In memory of my Great, Great Uncle who died of wounds on the 14th July 1916.

-Whilst the letter below is fictional it is written in the style of many of the young Lieutenants of their day.
+Whilst the letter below is fictional, it is written in the style of many of the young Lieutenants of their day.
 Sadly, seven Lt or 2nd Lts of the probable sixteen in the Battalion were killed in action on the 1st of July 1916.
 The final death toll for the 12th Rifles as a result of that first day’s battle was a truly appalling 153 officers and men.
-Bearing in mind that the fighting establishment of a Battalion was much less than the 1021 full-strength roll-call, for that larger number included depot personnel and Headquarters staff.

 It is likely the 12th went over the top with about 800.
 That’s a mortality rate of almost 20% – one in five.
 However, few escaped without one kind of physical wound or another.

-It is doubtful if any escaped what we now know as post traumatic stress syndrome.
+It is doubtful if any escaped what we now know as post-traumatic stress disorder.
 While the vast majority of casualties in the 12th Rifles were drawn from the rank and file, the percentage of officers killed and wounded was extreme.

 Sources: http://www.freewebs.com/ballymenaww1/deathonthewire.htm & http://www.1914-1918.net/whatbatt.htm